gyadam/self-driving-system-integration/README.md

   lane.waypoints = self.decelerate_waypoints(base_waypoints, closest_idx)
 ```

-- Iterate through waypoints to apply deceleration-curve for a smooth stop infront of a traffic-light:
+- Iterate through waypoints to apply deceleration-curve for a smooth stop at a traffic-light:

 > Note: For minimization of the code the comments were shorted/changed in the following snippet
 ```python